staartwind/resticgo/README.md

 ## TODO:
 - [ ] Make the json responses typed using structs, maybe not because we cannot be sure which restic version is being used
 - [ ] Add unit tests
+- [ ] Write docs with all the possible methods etc...